 In closure tests, one assumes that PDF are known and then generates pseudo-data based on this, one carries out the PDF determination, and finally one compares the final answer to the known input, thereby providing a validation of the methodology.

-For a more in-depth discussion see “The Partonic Content of Nucleons and Nuclei” by Juan Rojo
+For a more in-depth discussion of parton distributions see “The Partonic Content of Nucleons and Nuclei” by Juan Rojo